-- Computer-based training products will continue to improve and will have to become the primary method for teaching end users how to use and apply micro resources.
-IS will maintain hotline services to answer specific questions about the application of PC hardware and/or software, but the instructor-led class-room environment will become too expensive to continue, as the use of micros becomes more commonplace. - INPUT believes the trend to offload decision-making information processing activities on the micro will create a mainframe capacity problem.
-Even though many of the management reporting and terminal inquiries will be replaced by decision support micro capabilities, mainframes will become overloaded by micro-mainframe link activities.
+INPUT believes the trend to offload the decision making information processing activities on the micro will create a mainframe capacity problem.
+Even though more of the management reporting and terminal inquiries will be replaced by decision support micro capabilities, the mainframes will become overloaded by micro-mainframe link activities.
 This quandary will be eased through the advent of departmental processors that will service the local end users and be integrated into the host network.
-These departmental processors will also handle the voice, image, text, and data systems of the future integrated electronic offices. - INPUT is predicting that the information center will be swallowed up by the integration of end-user computing, data processing, and office automation.
+These departmental processors will also handle the voice, image, text, as well as the data systems of the future integrated electronic offices.

+- INPUT is predicting that the information center will be swallowed up by the integration of end-user computing, data processing, and office automation.
 This could be as early as 1990, but most certainly will take place by 1995. - This doesn't mean that IS should immediately halt all information center activities; on the contrary, IS should continue to build a strong end-user support group, and at the same time, plan and schedule the steps toward the Electronic Office period.